Wisconsin Stewardship Plan Project

 The Wisconsin Stewardship Plan Project is a partnership between the Wisconsin Department of Natural Resources and UW–Madison Extension.
 It is funded in part by a grant from the USDA Forest Service.
 For more information about the Wisconsin Stewardship Plan Project, contact:

-Page last updated March 2026.
+Page last updated May 2026.